 3. Benchmark DAC3 HGC

 Since their release, Benchmark’s DAC1 & DAC2 have been industry standards for DAC performance.
-Anyone familiar with Benchmark’s excellent audio conversion performance knew that the DAC3 was eagerly awaited.
+Anyone who knew about Benchmark’s exceptional audio conversion performance eagerly awaited the DAC3.
 They are also an international media group and leading digital publisher

 This must-have put a lot of pressure on the design team to deliver.
 It’s not as enjoyable to use as the Hugo 2 or the RME ADI-2 and does not offer Bluetooth.
 It’s still very affordable, and the audio quality is fantastic.

 The DAC3’s advanced harmonic filtering is evident in the DAC3’s silky-sweet top-end audio performance.
 The Hybrid Gain Control (HGC) helps to focus the headphones sound.

 Benchmark is optimized for direct connection to power headphone DAC or powered speakers.
 This is not something to take for granted.

 Much effort was put into optimizing the gain stage of the balanced outputs and the state-of-the-art volume control attenuation.
 It is seen as the very best portable DAC.